Larissa Lam: Record label

 Lam is also the founder of her own record label, LOG Records.
 It was represents artists in the Dance, EDM, Hip-Hop, Rock, Pop and R&B genres.

 In 2010, Lam executive produced a hip hop album for Only Won.
 Only Won and Larissa Lam launched a viral music video title "Cantonese Boy" which was a parody of the Grammy winning song American Boy by Kanye West and Estelle.
 After being seen performing "Cantonese Boy" in Chinatown, Larissa Lam was asked to perform at the 2010 Green Globe Film Awards as they honored Asians in film and entertainment.

-In 2012, Larissa produced two songs for Only Won that was released on the video game Sleeping Dogs.
+In 2012, Lam produced two songs for Only Won that was released on the video game Sleeping Dogs.

-In 2013, Larissa produced the song "JUN BAY" (aka: Get ready) that was featured on the film Dead Man Down and composed original music for the animated film, "The Monkey Prince".
+In 2013, Lam produced the song "JUN BAY" (aka: Get ready) that was featured on the film Dead Man Down and composed original music for the animated film, "The Monkey Prince".

-In 2015, Larissa released of her fourth solo album produced by David Longoria titled, "Love & Discovery".
+In 2015, Lam released of her fourth solo album produced by David Longoria titled, Love & Discovery.
 The album features remixes by Robert Eibach.